Hepi Te Heuheu Tūkino VII: Family

-Honours
+Honours and awards

 In 1953, Te Heuheu was awarded the Queen Elizabeth II Coronation Medal.
+In 1966, he was appointed as an Officer of the Order of St John.
 In the 1979 New Year Honours, he was appointed a Knight Commander of the Order of the British Empire, for services to the Māori people and community.
-In 1966, he was appointed as an Officer of the Order of St John.
+In 1990, Te Heuheu was awarded the New Zealand 1990 Commemoration Medal.